ITV News Channel

 The ITV News Channel was a 24-hour television news channel in the United Kingdom which broadcast from 1 August 2000 to 23 December 2005.
 It was available on Sky, NTL:Telewest, and analogue cable.
 It was also available during the morning on ITV Digital.
 The channel was carried by its replacement Freeview, although the launch of ITV4 saw its hours on that platform reduced to 6:00 am to 6:00 pm.

 The channel broadcast a rolling schedule of national and international news plus regular business, sport, entertainment and weather summaries.
 Priority was usually given to breaking news stories.
 There was also an added focus on British stories, drawing on the resources of the ITV network's regional newsrooms.

 History

+As ITN News Channel

+ITN announced in the late summer of 1999 that it was set to launch its own news channel, initially by the end of the year, with the aim of competing against BBC News 24, Sky News and CNN International.
+Taking a long time to launch the channel would undermine ITN's efficacy within a few years.